mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/apply.md

 - A company may submit a Phase II proposal anytime between six (6) months and two years (24 months) after the start date of the relevant Phase I award.
 The start date can be found on your Phase I award letter.
 - There are quarterly windows for submission of a Phase II proposal.
 The next submission date is **{{ site.next_deadline }}**.<br><br>
-Subsequent submission window closing dates are as follows:<br>
+Submission window dates for 2020 are as follows:<br>
 **{{ site.solicitation_window_2 }}<br>
 {{ site.solicitation_window_3 }}<br>
 {{ site.solicitation_window_4 }}<br>**